gotrash/theme/site/content/docs/5.3/getting-started/rfs.md

 ## Extended documentation

-RFS is a separate project under the Bootstrap organization.
+RFS is a separate project under the GoTrash Theme organization.
 More about RFS and its configuration can be found on its [GitHub repository](https://github.com/twbs/rfs/tree/{{< param "rfs_version" >}}).